 The Kauffman School welcomes the opportunity to have parents/guardians visit the Kauffman School.
-All appointments with school personnel must be made through the Front Deck or with a Leadership Team member.
-Upon entering the building, all visitors must report to the Front Office, sign in, and wear the provided visitor pass while in the building.
+All appointments with school personnel must be made through the Front Desk or with a Leadership Team member.
+Upon entering the building, all visitors must report to the Front Office, sign in, participate in a security screening including a bag check and passing through a metal detector, and wear the provided visitor pass while in the building.

-When a parent/guardian needs to conference with a teacher or counselor, an appointment should be made no in advance.
+When a parent/guardian needs to conference with a teacher or counselor, an appointment should be made in advance.
 Anyone wishing to meet with any other staff member at the Kauffman School must schedule an appointment through the Front Desk or Leadership Team member.